-Of course, all this could have been prevented if parents had restricted the usage of in-app purchases in the first place, but admittedly, not everyone knows you can make in-app purchases, and more importantly, I don’t think everyone (especially parents) knows that you can turn off in-app purchases in iOS…
+Of course, all this could have been prevented if parents had restricted the usage of in-app purchases in the first place, but admittedly, not everyone knows you can make in-app purchases, and more importantly, I don’t think anyone (especially parents) knows that you can turn off in-app purchases in iOS.

-If you have a kid that uses your iPhone, iPad, or iPod touch, and if you don’t want to get a bad surprise, it might be a good idea to turn in-app purchases Off.
-This is how to do it:
+If you have a kid that uses your iPhone, iPad, or iPod touch, and if you don’t want to get a bad surprise, it might be a good idea to restrict in-app purchases.
+This is how to do it.

 Step 1: Go to Settings > General > Restrictions, and tap “Enable Restrictions.”

 Step 2: You will be required to set a 4 digit passcode.
 Confirm your passcode by typing it in a second time.

 Step 3: Scroll down a little bit and turn in-app purchases Off.

 From now on, no one will be able to make in-app purchases on your device, including you.
 That means that if you want to make an in-app purchase, you will have to go back to the Settings and turn in-app purchases On again.

 Trying to make an in-app purchase will now result in giving you the error message seen at the top of this post.